shihjimmy/IC-design_Contest/README.md

 # IC-design_Contest
 > This repo contains all my self-practice cell-based IC Design Contest code.
+> All the code in each folder can pass the highest level.
+> Sometimes the highest level is labeled as "S", while sometimes is labeled as "A".
-> Please check out each folder for more imformation.
+> If you are interested in my design, please check out each folder for more imformation.

 ## Graduate level
+- 2019 Image Convolution Circuit Design
+  > Pass level S with area = 25626 ("S" level grading must under 270000)
 - 2020 String Matching Engine
   > Pass level A with score = 100
 - 2021 Geofence